-Since the release of the GeForce 7000 series in 2005, Nvidia has used the GTX suffix to mark its best cards.
+Since the release of the GeForce 7000 series in 2005, NVIDIA has assigned the GTX suffix to its best cards.

-It wouldn’t be fair to say that this trend continued all the way up the release of the RTX cards as Nvidia started gradually increasing the number of GTX-branded cards.
+It would be misleading to say that this trend continued up to the release of the RTX cards, as NVIDIA gradually increased the number of GTX-branded cards.
 Following the release of the 900 series cards in 2014, virtually all GeForce cards had the GTX suffix.

-Seeing how cards from the era before the 900 series aren’t really useful for much in 2021, we’ll only discuss the 900, 1000 and 1600 series cards in this section.
-It’s also a good point to section out this discussion as AMD wasn’t on par with Nvidia after the 900 series cards released and all the way up to the release of the 6000 series cards in 2020.
+As cards that predate the 900 series are no longer useful for much in 2024, we will only discuss the 900, 1000, and 1600 series cards in this section.
+It’s also a good idea to divide this discussion clearly, as AMD wasn’t on par with NVIDIA from the release of the 900 series cards until the release of the 6000 series in 2020.

-Although the 1600 series cards do technically belong with the GTX cards, it’s interesting to note that they were released in 2019, a year after we got the first RTX cards.
-So, despite the GTX 1080 Ti being considered the best GTX card for a while, it is in fact the GTX 1660 Ti that is the best GTX card on the market today.
+Although the 1600 series cards technically belong with the GTX cards, it’s worth noting that they were released in 2019, a year after the release of the first RTX cards.

-Although the performance margin isn’t extremely different, the price differential is simply too large to ignore.
-So, if you’re looking to get a GTX card, then the GTX 1600 series should be a no-brainer.
-However, there are some rather significant downsides to it compared to the RTX cards.
+Although the performance margin isn’t extreme, the price gap is simply too large to ignore.
+If you want a GTX card, the GTX 1600 series should be a no-brainer.
+However, there are some significant downsides to it in comparison to the RTX cards.

 Ray Tracing Texel eXtreme (RTX)

-However, at a certain point, likely in Q1 2021, we’re bound to see these things level out and be able to have easier access to these cards.
-It is at this point that the RTX 3000 series cards will be available for the same price as the top GTX 1600 series cards while being leaps and bounds better.
+However, at some point, likely in Q1 2022, we’re bound to see these things level out and have much easier access to these cards.
+At this point, the RTX 3000 series cards will likely be available for the same price as the top GTX 1600 series cards while also being far more advanced.

-The RTX 3000 series cards aren’t the first RTX cards released.
-In 2018, we saw the RTX 2000 series, which completely changed the landscape of video game graphics.
+The RTX 3000 series cards were not the initial RTX cards launched.
+In 2018, we witnessed the RTX 2000 series, which entirely transformed the scenery of video game visuals.

-However, these cards are a bit on the expensive side, so if you’re really interested in buying an RTX card (and have the patience), you should wait until the RTX 3060 Ti is released or get an RTX 3070.
+However, these cards are on the pricey side.
+If you’re interested in buying an RTX card (and have the necessary patience), you should hold out for the RTX 3060 Ti or an RTX 3070.